Special Education Teacher - new grads welcome to apply

 About Our School & Program

-Lilac Learning Center is a Non-Public School serving autistic students and neurodivergent learners ages 5–22 in a structured, supportive, and highly collaborative environment.
-Our program integrates special education and ABA practices, emphasizing individualized instruction, dignity, safety, and growth.
+Lilac Learning Center is a Non-Public School serving autistic students and neurodivergent learners ages 5–22.
+Our program pairs special education with ABA, with an emphasis on individualized instruction, dignity, and safety.
+Our culture is warm, a little nerdy, and serious about getting better at what we do.

 Year-round school setting